SukanyaGhosh6/News-App/README.md

 # News-App
 This is a simple news app that displays the latest news articles from various sources.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS, and JavaScript, making it lightweight and easy to use.
 The app fetches news data from a third-party API and presents it in a user-friendly interface.

 # Screenshots of the website
 ![Screenshot (159)](https://github.com/SukanyaGhosh6/News-App/assets/78369568/825a4ed9-1b2b-4a43-94e2-1dca68b411dc)
 ![Screenshot (160)](https://github.com/SukanyaGhosh6/News-App/assets/78369568/72920403-0424-46f2-9773-a06109cb4392)
 ![Screenshot (161)](https://github.com/SukanyaGhosh6/News-App/assets/78369568/a4d42837-67f4-46a2-9fb9-99c0ef3502c5)

-## Introduction
-The News App is a web application that provides users with the latest news and updates from various sources.
-It is built using HTML, CSS, and JavaScript, making it lightweight and easy to use.
-The app fetches news data from a third-party API and displays it in a user-friendly interface.

 ## Features
 - Browse news articles by category (e.g., technology, sports, entertainment).